GOP’s McConnell: Trump morally responsible for Jan. 6 attack

-But earlier Saturday in his vote on Trump’s impeachment, McConnell said “not guilty” because he said a former president could not face trial in the Senate.
+But in his vote on Trump’s impeachment, McConnell said “not guilty” because he said a former president could not face trial in the Senate.

 Washington’s most powerful Republican and the Senate’s minority leader used his strongest language to date to excoriate Trump minutes after the Senate acquitted the former president, voting 57-43 to convict him but falling short of the two-thirds majority needed to find him guilty.
 Seven Republicans voted to convict.